 Where You'll Study

-The CIEE Study Center in Barcelona, Spain, is located in two adjoining historic buildings on Passatge Permanyer, near Passeig de Gràcia and Plaza Catalunya, Barcelona’s main square.
-This historic passatgeway provides a quiet haven in the city center and houses CIEE classrooms, a computer lab, and student lounges.
+The CIEE Study Center in Barcelona, Spain, is very centrally located, and is housed in two adjoining historic buildings on Passatge Permanyer, near Passeig de Gràcia and Plaza Catalunya, Barcelona’s main square.
+This historic passageway provides a quiet haven in the city center and houses CIEE classrooms, a computer lab, and student lounges.

 Housing & Meals